-Jez Butterworth's smash hit play The Ferryman, directed by Sam Mendes, transfers to Broadway, where it began previews on October 2, 2018, and officially opened to rave reviews on October 21.
+Jez Butterworth's smash hit play The Ferryman, directed by Sam Mendes, transfered to Broadway, where it began previews on October 2, 2018, and officially opened to rave reviews on October 21.

 The Ferryman became the fastest-selling show in the history of London's Royal Court Theatre and, following a sold-out run at the venue in spring 2017, the epic drama - both in concept and scale - transferred to the Gielgud Theatre for a twice-extended run in the West End and continued to garner critical acclaim and a plethora of accolades, including the Olivier Award for "Best New Play".

 Although The Ferryman is laced with the intricacies of the political unrest of the 1980's in Northern Ireland - a time referred to as 'The Troubles' - no prior background knowledge is necessary to feel moved by this exquisitely written portrait of a family in crisis.
 The play's central themes of love, loss, and grief will resonate with you, no matter where you're from and no matter what your background.
 The family in question is the Carney family and we join them at their rural farmhouse as they are about to celebrate the annual harvest.
 But as this multi-generational, extended family gather together, secrets of the past are unearthed in a living tapestry of lies, betrayals and hidden truths.